webboty/Dexter-Wiki/Dexter-Networking.md

 Dexter has an RJ-45 connector for CAT5 Ethernet connection.
 Because of issues with the Linux stack, WiFi adapters are not supported (as of September 2018).
 Although Dexter does have the ability to connect directly to the internet via a CAT5 cable to a local router, the easiest way to connect from a PC is to simply connect that CAT5 cable directly between the network port on the PC and Dexter.
 This is perfectly acceptable and works very well.
 The network adapter on the PC should be configured to the 192.168.1. network.

 # IP Address
+## Fixed IP
 In the past, Dexter has defaulted to 192.168.1.142 so any other address is fine for the PC adapter.
-The PC's wifi adapter can remain connected to local WiFi at the same time.
+The PC's wifi adapter can remain connected to local WiFi at the same time as long as it's assigned IP address is in the same subnet.

+To enable both WiFi and CAT5 to Dexter when the WiFi local network isn't on 192.168.1.#: First, download PuTTY or other SSH software (see below for setup and use).
+Make a note of the local IP address assigned to the WiFi then disconnect from WiFI, CAT5 to Dexter, SSH into Dexter.
+At the command prompt:
+`nano /etc/network/interface`
+and edit the ip address to 192.168.#.142 where the # matches the network IP address.
+Ctrl+X to exit, and follow the prompts to save.

+# DHCP assigned
-In the future Dexter will use DHCP, and so it's IP address will be whatever is assigned by the router if it is network connected.
+In the future Dexter will use DHCP, and so needs to be CAT5 cabled to a router with a DHCP service, or to a network with a DHCP server, and it's IP address will be whatever is assigned by DHCP.
 Your computer configuration needn't change.
 You can log into your router and look at the connected devices to find it, or
 - Android or iOS Smartphone: Install and use the Fing app<BR>
 https://www.fing.io/
 - on Linux / Mac use `arp -a`.
 You may need to ping broadcast first.
 Or `sudo apt-get nmap` and then `nmap -rP _ip_/24` where _ip_ is your local network address. e.g. 192.168.1.1
 - on Windows, `arp -a` returns the ip address, but no machine names.
 Or you can download and install<BR>
 http://www.advanced-ip-scanner.com

+If you don't have a CAT5 connection to the network, you can connect directly via CAT5 to your computer, after making some changes to Dexters networking.
+See [Issue 37](https://github.com/HaddingtonDynamics/Dexter/issues/37) for more information.

 # Shell Access via SSH
 Once you are connected, you can shell into Dexter to update the [firmware](Firmware) or do development in the onboard Linux OS, or just connect via [DDE](DDE) to develop and run jobs.